 Format: Algorithm Stereo

 Agora (2019) is a generative piece of electroacoustic music that combines analog and digital audio technologies.
-A number of sonic patterns were formed by live coding an algorithm to create various types of automated sound processes.
-These generative processes act as a mediating form to interconnect in the development of machine musicianship and interactive music.
-Through the application of generative processes we become the primary authors of our own digital paradigm – beyond interfaces and cultural norms.
-The formation of algorithmic design questions preconceived ideas of music to reveal uncharted territories of space.
+A live coded algorithm applies automated sound processes to produce sonic patterns.
+These generative processes mediate the musical form as an interconnection between human and machine.
+The application of generative processes allows composers to become the primary authors of their own digital paradigm – beyond interfaces and cultural norms.
+Algorithmic design questions preconceived ideas of music composition to reveal uncharted territories of space.
 Investigating new forms of matter through algorithms results in an incomplete and emergent discourse.
 Agora addresses these concerns by creating a situation where real-time sound transformations are linked to the systematic design of human interaction.
 The process becomes a ‘simulation of models’ (Baudrillard, 1994) that places sound as a navigating medium of expression to question the wider concerns of visual dominance.